ExeClim/Isca/.github/ISSUE_TEMPLATE/installation_issue.md

 ---
-name: Science issue
+name: Installation issue
-about: Use this template for submitting science-related issues.
+about: Use this template if you have an issue related to installing Isca.
 title: "[YOUR QUESTION]"
-labels:
+labels: infrastructure
 assignees:
 ---